Koumokuyou/NUMTs/README.md

 **Notice**: For `$Dopt` one can set it to adjust the sensitivity of results in this search.
 See [E-value options][] for more details.
 In this track, `$Dopt` was set the same as the size of genome in `$nuclearFASTA`, using command like this:

     grep -v "^>" $nuclearFASTA | tr -cd acgtACGT | wc -c

+`-P8` makes it faster by using 8 threads, with no effect on results.

 ## Reverse search
 Next, we repeated the search using a reversed query sequence respectively in the two comparisons described above for negative control.
+Reversed query sequence can be obtained by running command:

+    fasta-rev $nuclearFASTA > $revnuclearFASTA

 Take the reverse search in *Nuclear genome-mitochondrial genome comparison* for example, the sample commands are like this:

     lastal -P8 -D$Dopt -J1 -R00 -p nu2mitogeno.train mitogenodb $revnuclearFASTA > rev_nu2mitogeno.maf

-The lowest e-value obtained from the reverse search was used as a threshold to filter out alignments with e-values higher than those from the original search.
+The highest score obtained from the reverse search was used as a threshold to filter out alignments with score lower than those from the original search.

     filter_maf nu2mitogeno.maf rev_nu2mitogeno.maf > filtered_nu2mitogeno.maf
     filter_maf nu2mitopro.maf rev_nu2mitopro.maf > filtered_nu2mitopro.maf